Basic Tartelette Shells ~ This is a fast and easy tart shell recipe that you can execute with ease.

 I find working with any pastry not so easy.
 I’m always worried about whether I’m mixing it enough, over working it, is my butter getting too warm-all things that make me think twice before making any recipe that includes a tart or pie crust.

 After trying a few recipes, I like Our Chocolate Shavings’ tart shell as my go-to recipe.
 Of course I like it, because it was success with ease.
 The recipe is written clearly and concisely, with little tid bits that most other recipes take for granted.
 You’ll see what I mean when you read it for yourself, especially the part about smearing out the dough.
-I have not seen or read that elsewhere and I found it most useful.

 I am assuming there are others like me that like instructional pictures next to their written directions.
 With that in mind, I put together a quick how-to pictorial.
 Sorry, for the low quality pictures, but you get the idea from the pics.
 As many of you know, I have a crappy camera made worse by the bad lighting in my kitchen.
 I’m hoping to trade in my hunk of junk soon. . . .anyone want to sell their old DSLR?